dannysecurity/Mochi-Mood/README.md

 ---

-## ✨ Features
+## Features

-- ✅ Log a mood using emoji buttons
+- Log a mood using emoji buttons
-- 📝 Add optional notes (e.g., "Lots of Rx delays today")
+- Add optional notes (e.g., "Lots of Rx delays today")
-- 📅 View mood trends for **today** or filter by any **past date**
+- View mood trends for **today** or filter by any **past date**
-- 📊 Auto-refreshing bar charts powered by Plotly
+- Auto-refreshing bar charts powered by Plotly
-- ☁️ Google Sheets integration for real-time cloud logging
+- ☁Google Sheets integration for real-time cloud logging

 ---